-10 days from the date on which the disconnection notice is received, in all other cases.
+14 days from the date on which the disconnection notice is received, in all other cases.

-Disconnection Notice
+Receipt of disconnection notice is determined as follows:

-Where a disconnection notice is sent by mail, the disconnection notice shall be deemed to have been received by the Customer on the third business day after the date on which the notice was printed by NOTL Hydro;
+where a disconnection notice is sent by mail, the disconnection notice shall be deemed to have been received by the customer on the fifth calendar day after the date on which the notice was printed by the distributor;

-Where a disconnection notice is delivered by personal service, the disconnection notice shall be deemed to have been received by the Customer on the date of delivery;
+where a disconnection notice is delivered by personal service, the disconnection notice shall be deemed to have been received by the customer on the date of delivery;

-Where a disconnection notice is delivered by being posted on the Customer’s property, the disconnection notice shall be deemed to have been received by the customer on the date of such posting;
+where a disconnection notice is delivered by being posted on the customer’s property, the disconnection notice shall be deemed to have been received by the customer on the date of such posting;

-“Spouse” has the meaning given to it in section 29 of the Family Law Act;
+“spouse” has the meaning given to it in section 29 of the Family Law Act;

-“Dependent family member” means a “dependent” as defined in section 29 of the Family Law Act and also includes a grandparent who, based on need, is financially dependent on the Customer; and
+“dependent family member” means a “dependent” as defined in section 29 of the Family Law Act and also includes a grandparent who, based on need, is financially dependent on the customer;

-The Distributor shall apply the rules relating to the computation of time set out in section
+the distributor shall apply the rules relating to the computation of time set out below:

+NOTL Hydro shall apply the following rules relating to the computation of time:

+where there is reference to a number of days between two events, the days shall be counted by excluding the day on which the first event happens and including the day on which the second event happens;

+where the time for doing an act expires on a day that is not a business day, the act may be done on the next day that is a business day;

+where an act, other than payment by a customer, occurs on a day that is not a business day, it shall be deemed to have occurred on the next business day;

+where an act, other than payment by a customer, occurs after 5:00 p.m., it shall be deemed to have occurred on the next business day; and

+receipt of a payment by a customer is effective on the date that the payment is made, including payments made after 5:00 p.m.
+A bill will be deemed to be received by a Customer:

+if sent by mail, on the third day after the date on which the bill was printed by the distributor;

+if made available over the internet, on the date on which an e-mail is sent to the customer notifying the customer that the bill is available for viewing over the internet;

+if sent by e-mail, on the date on which the e-mail is sent; or

+if sent by more than one of the methods above, on whichever date of deemed issuance occurs last.